clojure-emacs/cljs-tooling/README.md

 # cljs-tooling

 A Clojure library designed to provide tooling support for ClojureScript.
-Currently it provides var info and auto-completion based on compiler state.
+Currently it provides var info and auto-completion based on the ClojureScript compiler state.

 It is the basis for ClojureScript features in [cider-nrepl](https://github.com/clojure-emacs/cider-nrepl) (and in